constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

 more precisely the named node that has the predicate `tree:node`.
-As for solvability of the boolean equation, from the `tree:relation` we can create a boolean equation, where the operator is described by the type of relation, the left side of the equation from the literal with the predicate `tree:value`.
+As for solvability of the boolean equation, from the `tree:relation` we can create a boolean equation, where the operator is described by the type of relation, the left side of the equation is derived from the literal with the predicate `tree:value`.
 As for the variable, it will depend on the filter expression provided by the user.
 From the relation we can know which property is targeted by looking at the named node with the predicate `tree:path`.
 With this property we can look at the SPARQL query and capture the SPARQL variable that is linked with the same property.